Battle of the Books - Frequently Asked Questions

 Just to be certain, the team is not penalized for a wrong answer, i.e. you don't get points taken away from you if you answer the question wrong?

 If an answer is wrong, nothing happens.
 No points are taken away.
 A team can only earn points if answers are correct.

 Can you jump up (or stand for a short time) during a round?

-Can you mark out answers.
-Say, if you want to change your answer before the time is up, is it okay for you to mark out (with a slash) the wrong answer?
+Can you mark out answers?
+For example, if you want to change your answer before the time is up, can you mark out (with a slash) the wrong answer?
 Is there an official way for the answer to be marked out if you don't want that answer to be evaluated?

 Yes.
 You can cross out the answer and rewrite a new one.
 You can erase, or cross out the old answer.
 If you want to circle the final answer, that is fine.
 There is no official way for the old answer to be marked out.

 When you bring food to the cafeteria, where should it be left?
 Will there be tables set up in the cafeterias so that you can leave a bag with a name label on it?